The sample complexity of multi-reference alignment: Overview

-For example, the first moment tensor reduces to the entrywise mean of the signal and the second to its autocorrelation matrix, a circulant matrix containing the $d$ autocorrelations of $\theta$.
-In what follows we regard $r$ as a constant---in the context of this paper we always have $r \le 5$.
-It is worth noting that the autocorrelation matrix carries the same information as the power spectrum---the square of the absolute value of the Fourier coefficients of the signal---which is oftentimes used as an invariant feature in signal processing.
-As a result, it does not carry enough information to allow for estimation of $\theta$, since it provides only the magnitudes of the Fourier coefficients, but not their phases.
+The first three moment tensors in the MRA model correspond to quantities often studied under different names in the signal processing literature.
+In addition to the first moment tensor---which, as noted above, reduces to the entrywise mean of the signal---the second and third moment tensors are also easy to describe in terms of $\theta$.
+The second moment tensor $T_2(\theta)$ corresponds to the autocorrelation of the signal $\theta$.
+The Fourier transform of this tensor yields the power spectrum of $\theta$ (the square of the absolute value of the Fourier coefficients of the signal), which is often used as an invariant feature in signal processing.
+Note that, in general, this quantity does not carry enough information to allow for estimation of $\theta$, since it provides only the magnitudes of the Fourier coefficients, but not their phases.

-In particular, the third moment tensor corresponds to the triple autocorrelation of the signal.
-The triple autocorrelation has a Fourier-analytic analogue called the \emph{bispectrum}, which is used in signal processing.
-The bispectrum of a signal $\theta$ is given by
+The crucial object in the case of MRA is the third moment tensor.
+The Fourier transform of this object is known as the \emph{bispectrum} of the signal, given by

 where $\hat \theta$ is the Fourier transform of $\theta$, $k_1,k_2\in [d]$, and the indices are taken modulo $d$.
-It was originally introduced in a statistical context~\cite{bispectrum_Brillinger,bispectrum_Tukey} and is known to uniquely determine generic signals up to cyclic shift~\cite{kakarala2009completeness}.
-It is not difficult to see, for example, that it uniquely determines signals that have nonvanishing spectrum.
-This fact has been exploited to obtain estimates for alignment problems~\cite{bispectrum_Sadler,bispectrum_Giannakis, BenBouMa17}.
+The bispectrum was originally introduced in a statistical context~\cite{bispectrum_Brillinger,bispectrum_Tukey}, and it is known~\cite{kakarala2009completeness} that the bispectrum uniquely determines the signal $\theta$ up to cyclic shift whenever $\hat \theta_k \neq 0$ for all $k \in [d]$.
+We call such signals \emph{generic}, since this property is satisfied for all $\theta \in \RR^d$ apart from a set of measure zero.
+In other words, for generic signals, the moment tensors $T_1(\theta)$, $T_2(\theta)$, and $T^{(3)}(\theta)$ suffice to identify the true signal $\theta$.
+This fact has been exploited before to obtain estimates for alignment problems~\cite{bispectrum_Sadler,bispectrum_Giannakis, BenBouMa17}.

+Note that the sample average based estimator for $T^{(3)}$ has a variance of order $\sigma^6/n$ when $\sigma$ is large, since it is a cubic polynomial of noisy data.
+It suggests that in the low $\SNR$ regime, any approach relying on the bispectrum requires at least order $1/\SNR^3$ samples.
+Since this dependency on $\SNR$ is very different from the $1/\SNR$ sample complexity of many models, bispectrum approaches seem highly suboptimal.